×

 Read More : FASTING DURING CHAITRA NAVRATRI: SIGNIFICANCE AND GUIDELINES- SPECIAL FOODS AND DISHES PREPARED DURING NAVRATRI FASTING

-Significance of the Durga Puja Festival
+What is the Significance of the Durga Puja Festival?

 The Durga Puja festival symbolises the victory of good over evil.
 The festival celebrates the Goddess's win over the buffalo demon Mahishasura.
 The Durga Puja signifies the defeat of negativity, ignorance and ego.
 It also reminds us that good deeds always win, even if demonic forces rule.